Duncanswilson/q-routing-protocol/readme.md

-# CPE 400 Final Project

-This is the Python source file for our simulator and agents.
+# RL for Network Packet Routing

+This repo is a python port of the c implementation of _Packet Routing in Dynamically Changing Networks: A Reinforcement Learning approach_ (found here:https://www.cs.cmu.edu/~jab/cv/pubs/boyan.q-routing.pdf)

+The network simulator is implemented in `envs/simulator.py` and extends the OpenAI gym environment class.

 To run this code simply choose and agent file (currently we have Q learning and SARSA) and run: